1fish2/BBQTimer/README.md

   the main activity or via the Settings menu?
 * Display a notification for the alarms so people can tell why it chimed.

+* Make the text auto-resize to fit in the Activity's window.
 * Set up signed, optimized, deployable release builds.
 * Set other AndroidManifest.xml values.
 (Search info?)
 * Implement Activity#onCreateThumbnail()?